greenlight-coop/infrastructure/terraform-kind/README.md

 Ensure there DNS entries for the various subdomains and wildcards (kn-home, *.kn-home, etc.) mapped to the current external IP address for the home network.

-Add Argo CD and wait until all the infrasturce applications are configured.
+Add Argo CD and wait until all the infrastructure applications are configured.
 It's complete when all the applications show as configured (green) in the Argo CD UI and the Knative ingress external IP is available.
 The following commands configure the Argo CD infrastructure application and check for the Knative ingress: